 Examples of our climate adaptation research in action

-- Every day the CSIRO-BoM ACCESS model delivers a 10-fold improvement in our nation’s weather forecasts.
+- The CSIRO-BoM ACCESS model now delivers a 10-fold improvement in our nation's weather forecasts.

 - Enhanced local government planning and zoning from our research has resulted in an estimated saving of $200 million for coastal communities.
 Our work on wind design standards for all new housing reduces the risk of damage by 50–80 per cent.
 In Brisbane, this results in avoided costs in excess of $1 billion.